Anders Krohn: Announcing

-In 2017 Krohn announced he had accepted a role with NBCSN doing reports and interviews trackside at IndyCar events.
+In 2017, Krohn announced he had accepted a role with NBCSN doing reports and interviews trackside at IndyCar events.
 As from 2019 he is also a contributor in the Viasat Motor F1 pod focusing on the Indy Car section of the show.

-Personal
+Personal life

 Krohn currently resides in Houston, Texas.
-Since he began racing in the United States he has earned the nickname "The Viking" due to his Norwegian heritage.
+Since he began racing in the United States, he has earned the nickname "The Viking" due to his Norwegian heritage.